afnom/missing-semester/_2024/shell-advanced.md

 | 1               | STDOUT | Program output  |
 | 2               | STDERR | Program errors  |

-Standard streams can be redirected by specifying their id before `>`, for example `cat /non/existent/file 2>error.txt`, which tries to output a non-existent file, and saves the error output in a file called `error.txt`.
+Standard streams 1 and 2 can be redirected by specifying their ID before `>`, for example `cat /non/existent/file 2>error.txt`, which tries to output a non-existent file, and saves the error output in a file called `error.txt`.
 STDIN (fd 0) isn't often redirected, so you'll mostly be redirecting STDOUT and STDERR.

 If you have output for a file that you don't want to save or read, then you can redirect the standard stream to the device file `/dev/null`, which deletes any data sent to it.
 As an example, run `echo test` then `echo test >/dev/null` and notice that the error isn't logged in the latter example.